Genez-io/genezio-landing-page/new-landing/src/posts/what-is-geo-complete-guide.md

 ---
 title: "What is GEO?
 Why Generative Engine Optimization Should Track Recommendations, Not Just Visibility"
 metaTitle: "What is GEO?
-Why Recommendations Beat Simple Visibility"
+Why Visibility Is the Wrong Metric"
 draft: true
 date: 2026-04-02
 tags: